eggpi/citationhunt/scripts/README.md

-## CitationHunt scripts and tools
+## Citation Hunt scripts and tools

-The scripts in this directory are used to generate the CitationHunt database.
+The scripts in this directory are used to generate the Citation Hunt database.

 ### Generating the database on Tools Labs